 - 1. Stop the engine. - 2.
-Move the auxiliary hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers. - 3.
-Push the auxiliary hydraulics lever forward into the detent position. - 4.
+Move the auxiliary hydraulics lever forward, backward, and back to neutral to relieve pressure at the hydraulic couplers.

+- 3. Push the auxiliary hydraulics lever forward into the detent position. - 4.
 Remove the protective covers from the hydraulic couplers on the traction unit. - 5.
-Ensure that all foreign matter is cleaned from the hydraulic connectors. - 6.
-Push the attachment male connector into the female connector on the traction unit. - Note: When you connect the attachment male connector first, you will relieve any pressure build up in the attachment.
+Ensure that all foreign matter is cleaned from the hydraulic connectors. - Push the attachment male connector into the female connector on the traction unit.

+Note: When you connect the attachment male connector first, you will relieve any pressure build up in the attachment.
-• Hydraulic fluid escaping under pressure can penetrate skin and cause injury.

-• Fluid accidentally injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.
+Hydraulic fluid escaping under pressure can penetrate skin and cause injury.
+Fluid injected into the skin must be surgically removed within a few hours by a doctor familiar with this form of injury or gangrene may result.

-- Keep body and hands away from pin hole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks, never use your hands.
+- Keep your body and hands away from pin hole leaks or nozzles that eject high pressure hydraulic fluid. - Use cardboard or paper to find hydraulic leaks, never use your hands.

-• Hydraulic couplers, hydraulic lines/valves, and hydraulic fluid may be hot.
+Hydraulic couplers, hydraulic lines/valves, and hydraulic fluid may be hot.
+If you contact hot components you may be burned.